studentgpt/cof_test_data/README.md

 Contributions, issues and feature requests are welcome!

+## Acknowledgments

+This work was supported by the National Natural Science Foundation of China (grant number: 22103053) and the Shanghai Technical Service Center of Science and Engineering Computing at Shanghai University.

 ## Reference

 [1] Tian, J.; Treaster, K. A.; Xiong, L.; Wang, Z.; Evans, A. M.; Li, H. Taming Two-Dimensional Polymerization by a Machine-Learning Discovered Crystallization Model.
 Angew.
 Chem.
 Int.
 Ed.
 2024, 63 (39), e202408937. https://doi.org/10.1002/anie.202408937 github: https://github.com/Tia-tie-zhu/NEgen1.git